Skip to content

 As such, content marketing is vulnerable to cybersecurity challenges, predominantly through the content management system (CMS).
 Businesses, big and small, all employ the services of a CMS.
 It allows businesses the ability to rapidly deploy dynamic content, from blog posts to visual assets.

-But whatever CMS you employ, whether it’s WordPress, Drupal, Joomla!, or any of the other platforms, it will be prone to attacks from malicious actors looking to access your customer database and confidential information.
-Distributed denial-of-service (DDoS) and similar attacks can compromise critical infrastructure systems which may result in a data breach and data exposure.
+But whatever CMS you employ, whether it’s WordPress, Drupal, Joomla, etc. It will be prone to attacks from malicious actors.
+They look to access your customer database and confidential information.
+Distributed denial-of-service (DDoS) and similar attacks can compromise critical infrastructure systems.
+This can result in a data breach.
+It also lead to data exposure.

-While CMS packages regularly update their software, it’s important digital marketers maintain best practice principles when utilizing CMS platforms.
-This includes administrators moderating the creation of user accounts, and who also ensure that all server operating systems and software packages are patched and up-to-date, only accessing CMS from secure networks, and enforcing a strong user password policy.
+While CMS packages regularly update their software, digital marketers must uphold best practice principles when utilizing CMS platforms.
+Administrators moderate the creation of user accounts.
+They ensure that all server operating systems and software packages are patched and up-to-date.
+They access CMS only from secure networks.
+They also enforce a strong user password policy.

 2. Email marketing

-The threat of phishing scams is nothing new, but as email marketing continues to remain prevalent, so does the risk of phishing attacks.
-In fact, as businesses continue to transition into the digital landscape, phishing scams continue to evolve and become more sophisticated, with many targeting small businesses unaware of the security risks of phishing attacks.
+The threat of phishing scams is nothing new.
+Email marketing remains prevalent, so the risk of phishing attacks does too.
+In fact, as businesses transition into the digital landscape, phishing scams evolve and become more sophisticated.
+Many target small businesses unaware of the security risks of phishing attacks.

-In terms of email marketing, when it comes to security vulnerabilities, customers tend to be the weakest link.
+In terms of email marketing, when it comes to security vulnerabilities, customers are the weakest link.
 Threat actors continuously find ways to exploit vulnerabilities, and the path of least resistance can often be found through consumers.
 After all, it only takes one click on a hyperlink or attachment to open the floodgates to a phishing attack.

 So how can digital marketers avoid becoming victims of email hijacking, resulting in a phishing attack?

-- Employ additional software to monitor and provide security for all your email marketing needs.
-Such tools will ensure the emails you send out to desired audiences are encrypted to reduce the risk of a phishing attack.
+• Employ additional software to monitor and provide security for all your email marketing needs.
+Such tools will ensure the emails you send out to desired audiences are encrypted.
+This process will help reduce the risk of a phishing attack.

 3. Social media marketing

 The advent of social networks has changed the definition of communication and social interactions.
-The shift in how companies approach social media has enabled platforms like Facebook and Instagram to become digital storefronts in which engagement, acquisition, and conversion are encouraged.
-This creates potential vulnerabilities which have been and may continue to be, exploited.
+Companies have changed their approach to social media.
+This shift has enabled platforms like Facebook and Instagram to become digital storefronts.
+On these platforms, engagement, acquisition, and conversion are encouraged.
+This creates potential vulnerabilities that have been and continue to be exploited.

 Identity theft is the main risk factor and threat when it comes to social media marketing.
-Whether it’s unauthorized downloads, weak passwords, or sharing of confidential information, social media may be used as a platform to exploit personal data.
+Social media gives us a lot of advantages.
+We can connect with friends, family, and co-workers.
+Despite these benefits, it can be used as a platform for unauthorized downloads.
+Weak passwords can also be exploited.
+Sharing of confidential information is another risk.
 For digital marketing teams, precautions that must be followed include:

-The inherent social sharing aspect found across all social media channels makes it difficult for any business to completely safeguard itself against security challenges.
+The inherent social sharing aspect found across all social media channels presents challenges.
+It makes it difficult for any business to completely safeguard itself against security challenges.
 But with that said, fostering a security-aware culture ensures businesses are mindful of such security risks.
-Digital marketers must be educated and informed of the potential security risks inherent with the use of any social platform.
+Digital marketers must be educated and informed of the potential security risks inherent in the use of any social platform.

 4. Customer relationship management

-Customer relationship management, or CRM, is a core part of any business, and a business critical application that stores vital business information.
-The information they store along with the processes they manage makes them a high-risk factor for cyber attacks.
-As their objective is to identify and acquire customer data, malicious actors will attempt to exploit any vulnerabilities in a system.
+CRM stands for customer relationship management.
+It is a core part of any business.
+It is also a business-critical application that stores vital business information.
+The information they store, along with the processes they manage, makes them a high-risk factor for cyber attacks.
+Malicious actors aim to identify and acquire customer data.
+They will attempt to exploit any vulnerabilities in a system.

-Malicious actors have been known to employ security attacks such as DDoS, data breaches, identity theft, and malware.
+Malicious actors have been known to employ security attacks, including DDoS, data breaches, identity theft, and malware.

-Because a CRM system is a multi-channel platform utilized by various departments such as supply chain, sales, and digital marketing, a responsibility gap often occurs.
+A CRM system is a multi-channel platform.
+Various departments, such as supply chain, sales, and digital marketing, utilize it.
+This often leads to a responsibility gap.
 This responsibility gap creates a false sense of security, increasing the system’s exposure to cyber attacks.

-Proactive management across all departments reduces the risk of a compromised weak link, particularly in a connected environment such as a CRM system.
+Proactive management in all departments reduces the risk of a compromised weak link.
+This is especially true in a connected environment like a CRM system.
 Ways to limit the risk of data threats include the following:

 All together, these precautionary measures can head off any potential vulnerabilities present in such a connected environment.